Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Quantum-mechanical rotational-vibrational energy calculations

 where

-The matrices $\left(g_{ij}(\boldsymbol{q})\right), (\Gamma_{\alpha j}(\boldsymbol{q}))$ and $(\mu_{\alpha\beta}(\boldsymbol{q}))$ depend on the definition of internal coordinates and the body-fixed frame embedding.
-Several schemes exist for embedding the MF within a molecule.
-Among these, the Eckart frame is particularly advantageous, as it minimizes the coupling between rotational and vibrational degrees of freedom~\cite{Eckart1935,Wei1997,Szalay2015}.
-For larger molecular systems, the derivation of the kinetic energy operator becomes considerably more involved and often requires the use of symbolic algebra software or numerical techniques~\cite{Lauvergnat2002,Yurchenko2007,Yachmenev2015,Marsili2022}.
-The impact of different MF embeddings on the convergence properties of variational calculations has been systematically analyzed in previous studies~\cite{Gatti2009,Gatti::2017}.
-The discussion given below remains agnostic to the choice of MF embedding and internal coordinates.
-However in section ~\ref{sec:polyspherical-coordinates}, we adopt polyspherical internal coordinate system to show quantum resource estimates for block encoding the rovibrational Hamiltonian for a specific example of the MF embedding. \paragraph{PES.} The PES is a smooth function of all $M$ internal coordinates:
+The matrices $\mathbf{g}(\boldsymbol{q})$, $\boldsymbol{\Gamma}(\boldsymbol{q})$, and $\boldsymbol{\mu}(\boldsymbol{q})$ depend on the chosen internal coordinates and the MF embedding.
+Among the various MF embedding schemes, the Eckart frame is particularly advantageous, as it minimizes the coupling between rotational and vibrational degrees of freedom \cite{Eckart1935,Wei1997,Szalay2015}.
+A systematic analysis of the influence of MF embedding on the convergence properties of variational rovibrational calculations can be found in Refs.~\cite{Gatti2009,Gatti::2017}.
+The present discussion remains agnostic to the specific choice of MF embedding and internal coordinates.
+However, in Sec.~\ref{sec:polyspherical-coordinates} we adopt polyspherical internal coordinates in order to provide concrete quantum resource estimates for block-encoding the rovibrational Hamiltonian in a representative embedding and coordinate choice.

+We also note that eq.~\ref{eq:KEO_PGP} can also be generalized by introducing quasi-momentum operators $\mathcal{P}_i= f_i(\boldsymbol{q})P_i$, where $f_i(\boldsymbol{q})$ is an arbitrary function of internal coordinates.
+This leads to the modified expression